 If Malwarebytes does not remove a PUP completely, the PUP may restore itself, which can cause the PUP to continue appearing in your detections.
 PUPs are commonly found in browsers, which can make PUPs difficult to remove if your browser is synced across multiple devices.
 If your end user is logged into their browser, there's a chance the browser is syncing PUPs from their personal devices.
 Refer to Malwarebytes keeps detecting the same PUP for more details.

 Does Malwarebytes remove PUPs and PUMs automatically?

-By default, Malwarebytes removes PUPs and PUMs automatically.
+Malwarebytes Endpoint Protection and Incident Response removes PUPs and PUMs automatically.
+Malwarebytes Endpoint Security and Anti-Malware standalone can be configured to remove PUPs and PUMs automatically.
 To configure how your Malwarebytes software treats PUPs and PUMs, refer to Configure Malwarebytes Management Console to remove PUPs or PUMs automatically or Configure Malwarebytes Cloud Console to ignore PUPs or PUMs.

 Can I choose how Malwarebytes treats PUPs and PUMs?